-I actually call this one Marcy's bolognese because the mom of a family that I used to babysit for would ALWAYS make this and it was always soooo different and good.
+I actually call this one Marcie's bolognese because the mom of a family that I used to babysit for would ALWAYS make this and it was always soooo different and good.
+I love the flavor that the nutmeg brings to the dish.
+It's also VERY good with a pat of butter mixed in at the end!!
+Pro tip!!

-It makes a pretty decent portion, I would say enough for a family of 4-6 but you can freeze the leftovers and reheat in a pot anytime!
+It makes a pretty decent portion, enough for a whole pound of pasta which is double my normal recipes.
+I would say enough for 6 large entrees or 4 small entrees...but you can freeze the leftovers and reheat in a pot anytime!

 Just like the rest of the world, I'm in love with Trader Joe's cauliflower gnocchi.
 I love carbs, but if it's possible to eat a little healthier without noticing that carbs are missing, I'm game.
 I know there's a handful of you that don't have access to a Trader Joes or if you do, you live in an area where it's constantly sold out so I wanted to try and make a copycat recipe from scratch at home!